 Predictably, black and brown people will collectively be the most impacted by this pandemic.
 Health equity champions across the country are pointing out the structural barriers inherent in the algorithms that determine who gets testing, treatment, and economic relief from COVID-19.
 We are already experiencing devasting levels of disease, death, and soon – exponential economic effects on our most vulnerable communities.
 Below, please see health system executive blogs for facts and poignant perspectives on these issues.

-On Wednesday, April 15, 2020, Senator Sherrod Brown joined Senators Elizabeth Warren and Kamala Harris in introducing the Equitable Data Collection and Disclosure on COVID-19 Act.
+On Wednesday, April 15, 2020, Senator Sherrod Brown joined Senators Elizabeth Warren and Kamala Harris in introducing the and Disclosure on COVID-19 Act.
 The bill would require the Department of Health and Human Services (HHS) to collect and report race, ethnicity, zip code, and other demographic data on COVID-19 testing, treatment, and fatality rates.
 This data will help state and federal governments, as well as businesses and foundations, determine where to direct scarce resources.

 I would contend that disaggregating data is most important at the local level.
 American health systems and hospitals do not need to wait for direction from HHS to consistently collect and disaggregate their data.
 The vast majority of health systems and hospitals already have electronic medical record fields to collect basic demographic data, including race, ethnicity, and preferred language (REAL).
 However, based on More Inclusive Healthcare research, only about 20% of healthcare facilities surveyed are currently disaggregating this data to identify and resolve disparities.
 And when health systems and hospitals are desperately working to save patient lives, they can use help with the data analytics needed to understand and focus on the disparities impacting their vulnerable patient populations.